 Established over 100 years ago, Cox College serves 900 aspiring nurses and healthcare professionals.
 The school focuses exclusively on health and medical science.
 Cox College offers degrees and certificates in unique fields such as nutritional diagnostics, occupational therapy, imaging, and medical billing and coding.

-Students may take courses during the fall and spring semesters.
+Students earning their medical assistant degree online may take courses during the fall and spring semesters.
 Cox College offers several support services for online learners, including virtual tutoring, library services, counseling, and a writing center.
 Cox College evaluates applicants for the AAS in medical assisting on a case-by-case basis.
 The school prefers students with strong academic performance.
 Upon notice of acceptance, students must pay a non-refundable deposit to secure their enrollment.

 Cox College is regionally accredited by the Higher Learning Commission (HLC).